mridulchdry17/ML-From-Scratch/README.md

 # ML-From-Scratch
 <br>
-In this Repo I am going to Implement Different Machine Learning from scratch Will be Updating it Regularly
+In this Repo I am going to Implement Different Machine Learning from scratch..Will be Updating it Regularly

 <br>
 <br>